Pentium 4: Testing and validation

 According to Bob Bentley, presenting on behalf of Intel at the 38th annual Design Automation Conference, "The microarchitecture of the Pentium 4 processor is significantly more complex than any previous IA-32 microprocessor, so the challenge of validating the logical correctness of the design in a timely fashion was indeed a daunting one."
 He hired a team of 60 recent graduates to help with testing and validation.

 Processor cores

 Pentium 4 processors have an integrated heat spreader (IHS) that prevents the die from accidentally being damaged when mounting and unmounting cooling solutions.
-Prior to the IHS, a CPU shim was sometimes used by people worried about damaging the core.
+Prior to the IHS, a CPU shim was some times used by people worried about damaging the core.
 Overclockers sometimes removed the IHS from Socket 423 and Socket 478 chips to allow for more direct heat transfer.
 On Socket 478 Prescott processors and processors using the Socket LGA 775 (Socket T) interface, the IHS is directly soldered to the die or dies, making it difficult to remove.